fje9hz/nfl-api/README.md

 - keep the API surface tiny (`/health`, `/teams`, `/compare/{team_a}/{team_b}`)
 - make it easy to run the same way on any machine (Python or Docker)

-The goal was not to build a full NFL stats platform, but a clean example that uses the DS 2022 concepts end‑to‑end.
+The goal was not to build a full NFL stats platform, but a clean example that uses core DS concepts end‑to‑end.

 ### Tech stack and project layout